paucablop/chemotools/README.md

 - Use descriptive variable names
 - Avoid using magic numbers or hard-coded strings
 - Format your code using Black

+#### Codecov

+We use Codecov to track the test coverage of Chemotools.
+Please make sure that your changes do not reduce the test coverage of the package.

 ## License